jb-thery/jb-thery/README.md

 **Selected clients:** Sciences Po · Decathlon · Suzuki · Oney · Leadbay
 (Y Combinator F25) · Stellia.ai · HelloPrêt

+Technology, software engineering and AI are more than my profession: they are what I genuinely love exploring, learning and building with every day.
+That curiosity keeps me hands-on, continuously improving and fully invested in the quality and impact of what I deliver.

+> “If I can dream it, I can do it.”

 ## How I help

 - Build or modernize a SaaS product or business application